shalivan/shalivan.github.io/_posts/PSY/14-01-01-Narration.md

 not how human is but how should bne like
 [] nature is not only good it kills u too. and culture saves u

+Post modernism - skepticism tough meta narrative no such think as through knowledge all we have is subjecvtiver opinion

 ### 4-Layers in games
   1. what am I doing and how
   2. narrative goal (short term) gratifications